LookAtMe-Genius-Cameraman/T_System/README.md

                         `MIL`, `KCF`, `TLD`, `MEDIANFLOW`, `GOTURN`, `MOSSE`
                         or `CSRT`. `CSRT` is default.

+motion mechanism:
+  --locking-system-gpios PAN TILT
+                        GPIO pin numbers of the 2 axis target locking system's servo motors.
+17(as pan) and 25(as tilt) GPIO pins are default.
+  --robotic-arm ARM     One of the robotic arm names those are defined in
+                        arm_config.json file.
+The arm is for relocating the 2 axis target locking system hybrid-synchronously.

 others:
   -S, --show-stream     Display the camera stream.
 Enable the stream
                         window.(Require gui environment.)
   -r, --record          Record the video stream.
 Files are named by the date.
-  --servo-gpios PAN TILT
-                        GPIO pin numbers of the 2 axis moving platform's servo motors.
-17(as pan) and 25(as tilt) GPIO pins are default.
   --version             Display the version number of T_System.
 ```